Using Mirrors

 Some words of caution though, remember everything will be multiplied good and bad, so always consider what your mirror is reflecting.
 The reflection will ultimately guide you as to where you should place your mirror.

 Don’t place a mirror opposite a door unless you want your environment to seem busier than it really is as foot traffic will be visually multiplied.
 Also, beware of reflected light bouncing off the mirror, you must take care that the mirror doesn’t bounce back direct sunlight or the occupants of the room will be blinded.
-It’s a good idea before finally deciding on a position to place your mirror where you think it should go and check as the sun moves around throughout the day.
+It’s a good idea to place your mirror where you think it should go and check it as the sun moves around throughout the day before finally deciding on a position to do so.

 The other trick to consider when creating an illusion is always to make sure that you position your mirror so that it doesn’t catch your reflection and thereby spoil the effect you’re trying to create.

-Rooms that have no natural light can also benefit from well placed mirrors.
-Placing a lamp in front of a mirror it diffuses the light through the room via the mirror creating an effect not unlike light from a window.
+Rooms without natural light can also benefit from well-placed mirrors.
+Placing a lamp in front of a mirror diffuses the light through the room, creating an effect not unlike light from a window.

 Creating the right effect